TylerJH-IT/configure-ad/README.md

 <h3> Step 4: Ensure Connectivity between the Client and Domain Controller</h3>

-- Login to Client-1 using Microsoft Remote Desktop
+- Login to Client-1 using Microsoft Remote Desktopp
 - Search for Command Prompt and open it
 - Ping DC-1's private IP Address (for example, 10.1.0.4)
   - The ping request continually times out due to the fire wall settings.